 How do most car fires start?

-Cars can catch fire for several reasons.
+Cars can burst into flames for several reasons.
 But, according to Progressive, the most common is due to mechanical or electrical failure.
 Hot weather, lack of maintenance, or just a random breakdown can cause a mechanical fire.
 To curb this, keep up with regular maintenance and take your car into the shop if you notice anything wrong.

 You can also avoid fires if you park in a garage.
 This keeps it safe from arsonists, thieves, and accidents.